-Furthermore, the bill creates a new section that allows law enforcement agencies and concealed weapon test administrators to certify individuals who meet the qualifications outlined in the amended section.
-However, it clarifies that these entities cannot qualify individuals to carry concealed firearms under the Law Enforcement Officer's Safety Act Improvement Act of 2010.
-Additionally, it mandates that both law enforcement agencies and concealed weapon test administrators must forward records of individuals who successfully complete proficiency qualification courses to the peace officer standards and training board.
+Furthermore, the bill creates a new section that outlines the certification process for law enforcement agencies and concealed weapon test administrators.
+It allows these entities to certify individuals as having maintained the necessary qualifications but clarifies that they cannot qualify individuals to carry concealed firearms under the Law Enforcement Officer's Safety Act Improvement Act of 2010.
+Additionally, it requires law enforcement agencies and concealed weapon test administrators to submit records of individuals who successfully complete proficiency qualification courses to the peace officer standards and training board.

 Statutes affected: INTRODUCED: 62.1-01-01